web3wes/Audius-takehome/README.md

 This repo is source code my Audius Take home assement and has the following feature:

-- Phantom wallet connection using Anchor wallet (using the app will require test sol devnet)
+- Phantom wallet connection using Anchor wallet (using the app will requires test sol on devnet)
 - An input to allow adding IPFS CIDs
 - The ability to search by a given ID and recive a CID in return